www.sillybeliefs.com

 We keep telling the world what amazing talents we Kiwis have, then our business leaders and politicians keep contradicting us by going offshore to hire staff or to buy ostentatious accessories for their house or office.
 People say we should 'Buy NZ Made' products and employ NZ companies but are very quick to ignore this advice when it comes to their own life.
 The company the controls the All Blacks dumped NZ clothing company Canterbury and went to German firm Adidas.
 We complain bitterly about countries in Asia that take work away from our local businesses yet we do exactly the same thing every chance we get.
 We trumpet our success at getting Europeans to come here to build or refit their super-yachts.
 We love it when we convince American directors to make their movies here rather than in Hollywood, likewise movie directors from India's Bollywood.
 When we get overseas companies to do business in NZ we're being entrepreneurial and are praised for our efforts, yet when overseas companies attract our businesses to their shores they're accused of being underhanded and devious.
 How can we compete when they pay their workers lower wages we scream.
 Yet our lower wages was one of the main reasons given for making movies here rather than Hollywood.
 We're bloody hypocrites.

-Posted by the 'Silly Beliefs' Team, 28 Feb, 2008 ~ Add a Comment
+Posted by the 'Silly Beliefs' Team, 28 Feb, 2008 ~ Add a Comment Send to a Friend

 Praying at Council meetings